 Are you also looking for a much cheaper way to get NAS storage?
 Do you wish to turn an old Hard Drive into NAS?
 If Yes, then you have come to the right article.

 A need to turn your external Hard Drives into NAS for better storage and sharing purposes is justified.
-But the big question here is that is it even possible to turn external Hard Drives into NAS?
+But the big question here is whether it even possible to turn external Hard Drives into NAS.